tc39/notes/es6/2013-09/sept-19.md

 (Discussion about Array.observe vs. Object.observe.)

-RWS: Allen, I think what you're saying makes sense, and it's a specific instance of a more general thing of filtering, which we may want for performance.
+RWN: Allen, I think what you're saying makes sense, and it's a specific instance of a more general thing of filtering, which we may want for performance.
 Let's defer that.

 CF: An API question---what about { new: newCallback, updated: updateCallback, ... }, instead of (callback, ['new', 'updated', ...]).